MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-pepare-lab-environment.md

     :::image type="content" source="../Get-Started/media/quickstart-pepare-lab-environment/audit-mode-sysprep-tool.png" alt-text="Screenshot of Audit Mode screen showing System Preparation Tool.":::

     > [!TIP]
-    > If you're in Audit mode and a password-protected screen saver starts, you can't log back on to the system.
-The built-in administrator account that's used to log on to Audit mode is immediately disabled after logon.
+    > If you're in Audit mode and a password-protected screen saver starts, you can't sign back on to the system.
+The built-in administrator account that's used to sign in to Audit mode is immediately disabled after sign-in.
 Disable the screen saver by either changing the power plan in the Settings app, or configure and deploy a custom plan.
 For more information, see [Create a Custom Power Plan](/windows-hardware/manufacture/desktop/create-a-custom-power-plan-technicalreference).

 ## Next step